 Meet the next big alliance of digital media industry

-Digital media industry has captured (billions of) people’s attention with its content.
+The digital media industry has captured (billions of) people’s attention with its content.
 Naturally, brands, marketers, and agencies followed their consumers online to deliver targeted content (ads, sponsored posts, etc.) across the open internet and the walled gardens.

 Though publishers like you, platforms, and walled gardens are different from one another, there are some common glitches that need to be rid of – to build a sustainable ecosystem.
 Especially, in the era of privacy laws and regulations, both buy-side and sell-side want to make progressions so that the industry can,

 – Create/curate and provide legitimate content for the users.